 How Many Days Do You Need in Granada?

-I recommend that you spend at least 2 days in Granada.
+I recommend that you spend at least two days in Granada.
 This will allow you to give the Alhambra the attention it deserves, plus time to explore Granada’s other highlights and get a feel for its vibrant cultural and gastronomic scene.

 However, life isn’t always perfect.
-If you have just a day in Granada, I have included suggestions further on for how to tweak your itinerary.
+If you have just a day in Granada, I have included suggestions further for how to tweak your itinerary.

 A 2-Day Granada Itinerary

 No trip to Granada is complete without visiting the Alhambra.
 Much of your first day in the city will be devoted to exploring this magnificent Moorish Palace.

 Your Granada itinerary continues with discovering the Albaicín and the city’s Arab heritage, the unique old gipsy quarter of Sacromonte and the monumental cathedral.
 There will be plenty of opportunities to graze on tapas, for which Granada is famous, and to catch a dazzling flamenco performance.

 Choose from an extensive breakfast menu at this modern café housed in former stables.
 The quality of the coffee is only trumped by the café’s friendly service.

 The Alhambra Palace has kept watch over Granada for the best part of nine centuries.